thibaut-neoledge/azure-docs.fr-fr/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Prise en main d’Azure Batch PowerShell | Microsoft Azure" description="Obtenir une brève présentation des applets de commande Azure PowerShell à utiliser pour gérer le service Azure Batch" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"